-All lectures are located in the Visitor's Center Auditorium unless otherwise noted.
+All lectures are located in the Marine Science Education Center Auditorium unless otherwise noted.

 Cultivation of clams, oysters, and mussels is a rapidly growing sector of the food production industry globally.
 At a large scale, clams perform an important ecological function by removing particulates and excess nutrients from the water.
 On a local scale, however, clams can adversely affect their environment by releasing biodeposits that decompose, removing oxygen and releasing nutrients.
 Making clam aquaculture environmentally sustainable requires a better understanding not only of their positive impacts on local ecosystems, but also their negative impacts.
 A method known as integrated multi-trophic level aquaculture, in which macroalgae growing on the clam beds are harvested and used either for nutrient trading or sold as fertilizer, may increase sustainability as well as profitability.